An Innovative Data-Driven and Adaptive Reinforcement Learning Approach for Context-Aware Prescriptive Process Monitoring: Case study experiments

 Another model to compare our model's results with the existing approach, we used Permutation Feature Importance (PFI), a method in explainable AI (XAI), to identify the significance of activity locations.
-We conducted this experiment on our case dataset, which differs in that it involves continuous labels (\textit{i.e.,} the number of wasted activities) instead of discrete labels (\textit{e.g.,} whether a patient returns to the hospital or not).
 In this context, we observe the location of the studied itemset.
-When permuting itemsets with multiple activities, a random shuffle may change the relative order of activities in the itemset, providing insight into the importance of each activity's location.
-Building on the implementation in the previous work \cite{vazifehdoostirani2023uncovering}, we trained an XGBoost model on the event log to assess the impact of permuting activity locations on the mean absolute error (MAE).
-This allows us to identify which activities contribute most to the number of wasted activities, enabling us to prioritize them accordingly. \Cref{fig:maechange} illustrates the effect of activity locations on predictive process outcomes.
-The results indicate that this approach is not only applicable but also a promising method for analyzing real-life event logs.
+When permuting itemsets with multiple activities, a random shuffle may change the relative order of activities in the itemset, providing insight into the importance of each activity's location in the trace.
+Building on the implementation in the previous work \citep{vazifehdoostirani2023uncovering}, we trained an XGBoost model on the event log to assess the impact of permuting activity locations on the mean absolute error (MAE).
+This allows us to identify which activities contribute most to the number of wasted activities, enabling us to prioritize them accordingly.
+As illustrated in \Cref{fig:maechange}, changes in MAE reveal how sensitive predictive performance is to the location of specific activities.
+PFI proves to be an effective, context-aware method for analyzing real-life process data, as it adapts to the structure of current traces.
+However, its applicability is limited to processes with parallel or loosely coupled activities and does not generalize well to strictly sequential workflows commonly found in real-world scenarios.

 To quantify the impact of this next-best activity prediction on resources and application time span, we compared the effectiveness of our method against the LSTM-based model and PFI method.
 The comparison results are presented in \Cref{vs}.
 This analysis highlights the advantages of our approach in terms of resource efficiency and reduced application time span.
-On average, across all evaluated traces, for an 8-day work task, the RL model achieved a 31\% improvement, while the LSTM model and PFI model achieved 21.5\% and 18\% respectively.
+On average, across all evaluated traces, for an 8-day work task, FORLAPS achieved a 31\% improvement in resource time savings for an 8-day work task, while the LSTM model and PFI model achieved 21.5\% and 18\% respectively.
 All models, however, managed to reduce the overall duration by approximately 24\%.

-This indicates that the activities (reviews) within each case (application) overlap and the time span could not significantly be affected.